 Honors and Awards

-Each year, Drexel Alumni recognizes graduates and outstanding students for their achievements in their profession, in the community and within the University.
-All are welcome to participate in the awards process by sharing the achievements of fellow alumni, colleagues and friends with the Board of Governors’ Honors and Awards Committee for nomination.
-All members of the Drexel community, including those from the nursing programs at our legacy institutions Hahnemann and Women’s Medical College, the Evening College and graduates of online degree programs can be considered for any of the alumni awards listed below.
+Drexel Alumni honors exceptional graduates and students each year for their accomplishments in their profession, community, and within the University.
+All are welcome to submit a nomination and participate in the awards process by sharing the achievements of fellow alumni, colleagues, and friends with the Board of Governors’ Honors and Awards Committee.
+All members of the Drexel community, including those from our legacy institutions Hahnemann and Women’s Medical College, the Evening College and graduates of online degree programs can be considered for any of the alumni awards listed below.

 Alumni Entrepreneur Award

-Conferred upon a graduate who attended Drexel for at least two years and who, through the use of his or her Drexel education, initiative and innovation created a new business or venture, or expanded an existing business that reflects credit on Drexel.
+Conferred upon a graduate who attended Drexel for at least two years and who, through the application of his/her/their Drexel education, initiative and innovation created a new business, non-profit, or venture or expanded an existing business that reflects credit on Drexel.

 - Decision-making: The entrepreneur makes the basic business policy decisions for the business, thereby setting the course of the enterprise.